RIGHTSPEND

 Please note even if you withdraw consent for us to use your personal data for a particular purpose, we may continue to rely on other bases to process your personal data for other purposes.

-If you have any questions regarding our lawful basis for processing your data, please get in contact.
+If you have any questions regarding our lawful basis for processing your data, please get in contact: [email protected].

 Contractual or Statutory requirements on you to provide personal data